untitled-develop/untitled-engine/README.md

 # untitled-engine
-In house SFLM and OpenGL game engine.
+In house SFML and OpenGL game engine.